Consortium Smart Doorbells

 — Vincent Böhre, Director, Privacy First

-Growing concerns associated with smart doorbells
+Rising concerns about smart doorbells

-1. In-household privacy
+- In-household privacy

-2. Intra-household privacy / privacy in communities
+- Intra-household privacy / privacy in communities

-This concern is particularly relevant in settings where the front door of a home directly faces public space, especially in crowded urban or town environments.
+This concern is particularly relevant in settings where the front door of a home directly faces public space, especially in crowded urban or town environments. - Big-tech power concentration & surveillance

 Some American State Police Departments access footage from smart doorbell vendors without user consent, raising serious privacy concerns.
 In the Netherlands, initiatives like the Camera in Beeld by the Dutch Police require permission to retrieve and use footage.
 However, a poll conducted by Dutch radio station BNR Nieuwsradio indicates smart doorbell owners are often forced to hand over their video footage to the police.
-Lawyers warn that this is how unsuspecting citizens get into criminal records.
+Lawyers warn that this is how unsuspecting citizens get into criminal records. - Increased sense of insecurity

 Marc Schuilenburg (Vrije University Amsterdam (VU)) suggests that while smart doorbells may lead to increased feelings of insecurity, they do not necessarily improve objective safety.
 Namely, people see everything that happens around their house and then discuss this in neighborhood WhatsApp groups.
-Their subjective sense of security decreases, while objectively it does not change.
+Their subjective sense of security decreases, while objectively it does not change. - Legal issues

 Installing a doorbell containing a camera that points towards public space is illegal according to the General Data Protection Regulation (GDPR).
 In this article, De Volkskrant outlines the case of a neighbor who installs a camera above his window aimed at public parking lots due to car vandalism and theft.
 The other neighbor argues that his privacy is infringed upon because the camera operates at other times as well.
 Eventually, the court rules on this matter, ordering the removal of the camera due to privacy infringement.
 The court of appeal confirms this decision, stating that protecting one's property does not justify infringing on the privacy of others on public roads.